Nomankhan65/flutter_chatApp/README.md

-# Flutter Chat Application for android ios and web
+# Flutter Chat Application for android ios and web on development phase